z390development/z390/doc/Options/zCOBOL_options.md

 # zCOBOL options

+!!!
+Note "Use of parameters with parentheses in *nix shells"
+    Unix shells like sh and bash interpret parentheses if not quoted.
+For this reason, if you need to specify a parameter that contains parentheses, then that parameter should be quoted.

+    For example, the FLOAT parameter is quoted as it uses parentheses, whereas the COMMENT parameter is not.

+    `"FLOAT(BINARY)" COMMENT`

 Option          | Default | Description
 ----------------|---------|------------
 @file           | NO      | Retrieve additional options from free form text file with default suffix OPT.
 Options can be specified delimited by spaces on as many lines as required.
 All characters on a line following * are ignored as comments.
 The @file option can be nested.
 The default path is the program path.